-Employee engagement is a measure of someone’s connection to their work and how they think, feel and act with regard to helping their organisation meet its goals.
-Engagement survey reviews are particularly useful at the retention stage of the employee lifecycle: they indicate how involved and engaged established employees feel in their work.
+Employee engagement is a measure of someone’s connection to their work and how they think, feel, and act toward helping their organisation meet its goals.
+These reviews – typically conducted annually – are particularly useful at the retention stage of the employee lifecycle, as they indicate how involved and engaged established employees feel in their work.

 - Increased performance – Research shows that business unit-level engagement is predictive of future customer experience metrics, productivity, and financial performance

 - Lower attrition – Engaged employees are 87% less likely to leave their organisation, which means reduced costs in having to recruit new staff, train them and wait for them to ramp up to full productivity